DJMcClellan1966/getting-and-cleaning-data-project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

  You should create one R script called run_analysis.R that does the following.
-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for       each activity and each subject.

+Began project by downloading zipped file with data to project files.
+After unzipping, I extracted data from files and saved to named files to work with using readme.txt to gather information about files.
+Assignment 1
+ Began cleaning up the data by adding feature names to columns of x training and x test sets.
+Then adding activity and participant data.
+Took the upated x train and x test sets and combined them by rows, removing duplicated rows to get combined Data set.

+Assignment 2
+ Used the grep function to find the mean() and standard deviation in the Data adding some missed data to the mean.

+ Assignment 3
+  Using the activities_labels information to change the numeric identifier in the Data activity column to a named id,  for example("walking", "sitting", etc.)

+ Assignment 4
+  Using the gsub function to change the description activity names from shortened acronyms to more full and  descriptive names.
+Then converting the Data to a character file, changed the numeric participant number to a more identifiable descriptive participant number.
+Example( 1 now equals particiant 1, etc.)

+  Assignment 5
+   Tidied up the data.

+ Thanks to Coursera forums, github and google search for providing helpful examples.